IbrahimSobh/llms/README.md

 ```

+### 👉 🔗 Chains
-### 👉 **🔗 Chains**: Chains go beyond a single LLM call and involve sequences of calls (whether to an LLM or a different utility).
+Chains go beyond a single LLM call and involve sequences of calls (whether to an LLM or a different utility).
 LangChain provides a standard interface for chains, lots of integrations with other tools, and end-to-end chains for common applications.
 Chain very generically can be defined as a sequence of calls to components, which can include other chains.
 ```
 from langchain.llms import OpenAI from langchain.prompts import PromptTemplate